raxoft/form_input/README.md

 ```

 Note that browsers nowadays automatically use the first submit button when the user hits the enter in the text field.
-If you have multiple buttons in the form and the first one is not guarnateed to be the one you want,
+If you have multiple buttons in the form and the first one is not guaranteed to be the one you want,
 you can add the following invisible button as the first button in the form to make the browser go to the step you want:

 ``` slim